 What Is a Pawnshop Loan?

-A pawnshop loan is a secured, or collateralized, loan.
-To borrow the money, you must produce an item of value as collateral – such as a piece of jewelry, a musical instrument, electronics, or an antique – that provides backing for the loan.
-You and the seller agree to a loan amount and a term.
-If you don’t pay back the loan (plus fees) within the agreed amount of time, the pawnshop can sell the item to recoup their losses.
+A pawnshop loan is a secured (vs. unsecured) loan, also known as a collateralized loan.
+To comprehend how this type of loan works, you’ll need to understand how does pawning work: To borrow the money, you must produce an item of value as collateral that provides backing for the loan.
+You and the pawn shop and loan operator, known as a pawnbroker, agree to a loan amount and a term.
+If you don’t pay back the loan (plus fees) within the agreed amount of time, the pawnshop can sell the item to recoup its losses.

 Pawnshops will typically offer you 25% to 60% of the resale value of an item.
 The average size of a pawnshop loan is $150 with a term of around 30 days.